 This discrepancy between the way traditional and digital channels are monitored can hinder the deployment of these hybrid sales strategies.
 The key to a successful omnichannel campaign is cross-channel consistency, and choosing the right KPIs can make or break your strategy.
 But good KPIs do not exist in a vacuum: in order to determine the right metrics to follow, it is crucial to understand the big shifts happening in the industry and how they affect your company-wide objectives.

 The pharmaceutical industry has long been highly product-centric.
 The chemical characteristics of a product were its main selling arguments.
 The communication between pharmaceutical companies and prescribing doctors centered around the therapeutic or side effects of a drug.
 But for the past decades, competition has been on the rise, bringing prices down.

 The effectiveness of a drug was no longer enough to set it apart from its many competitors.
-This has brought about an important shift in the industry, making it more service-oriented.
+According to Jonathan Trouche, this has brought about an important shift in the industry, making it more service-oriented.

 Pharma companies have to pay more attention to the way physicians experience every interaction with their brand.
 It is now more important to deliver highly relevant and actionable content, instead of a bland, product-centered marketing pitch.

 The quality of care provided by pharma reps is an important metric to assess the success of their sales strategy.